posaninagendra/posaninagendra.github.io/_posts/2017-06-02-wkwebview-uiwebview.md

 ---
 layout: post
-title: Versions of Web Views in iOS
+title: Web Views in iOS
 ---

 The two different class of web views that are supported in iOS are WKWebView and UIWebView.
 There are obvious fundamental differences between these two classes that eases the decision-making process.